roman01la/react-horizon/README.md

 Read Horizon's [Collection API](http://horizon.io/api/collection/) for querying methods.

-`react-hz` package provides `connect` function which wraps React component with specified queries and mutations.
-Connector functions expects two arguments: React component and query/mutation config object.
+`react-hz` package provides `connect` function which wraps React component with specified queries for subscriptions and mutations.
+Connector functions expects two arguments: React component and subscriptions/mutations config object.

-### Queries
+### Subscriptions

-`queries` is a map of query names to query functions.
+`subscriptions` is a map of subscription names to query functions.
 Data behind query is available as a prop with the same name in React component.
 Query function receives Horizon `hz` function which should be used to construct a query using Horizon's Collection API.

+Behind the scenes React Horizon calls `subscribe` function on query object which returns RxJS Observable.
+Data received by that observable is then passed into React component as props.

+All subscriptions are disposed on `componentWillUnmount`.

 ```js
 import React, { Component } from 'react';